by Dr. Lawrence Wilson

 2. Too many toxic metals and toxic chemicals in the body.

 4. Improper eating habits such as overeating, eating standing up, eating while driving, drinking liquids with meals, eating too many food combinations, eating too fast, not chewing enough, eating when upset, and eating while talking on the telephone.

+II.
 THE DIGESITON PROCESS

 STEP 1.
 DIGESTION BEGINS IN THE MOUTH